How To Choose a K-Series Map Sensor

 For example, if you run 2.2 BAR of boost pressure plus the atmospheric 1 BAR, you will have 3.2 BAR.
 You should then go with a 4 BAR MAP sensor to leave you with a bit of headroom and be able to measure pressure accurately.

-There is no need to run a vast 7 BAR sensor if you only run a BAR of boost.
+There is no need to run a vast 7 BAR sensor if you only run a single BAR of boost.
 In reality, any aftermarket ECU nowadays has enough resolution to make it work correctly.

 Conclusion